 When you use CBD products, they have less effect on the CB receptors in your brain and body than THC, which is why you don’t get high.
 This provokes the question: what is CBD doing in your body to have such favorable results?

 CBD works throughout the body like a light switch for a variety of systems or other receptors.
-It turns on systems or processes that are important to your bodily function and can suppress or interfere with processes that increase anxiety, high blood pressure, and other problems.
+It turns on systems or processes that are important to your bodily function and can potentially suppress or interfere with processes that increase anxiety, high blood pressure, and other problems.

 While CBD doesn’t bind to receptors in the ECS like THC does, it does stimulate the production of your body’s endocannabinoids.
 In your brain, CBD activates serotonin receptors, which may be responsible for the positive response users with anxiety see when taking CBD products.
 CBD also binds to receptors outside of the ECS that are responsible for pain perception and inflammation.